ajcerejeira/vat-validator/CONTRIBUTING.rst

 Setting up
 ==========

-It is recomended to set up a virtual environment to develop on this project.
+It is recommended to set up a virtual environment to develop on this project.
 To create one and install the required dependencies, run:

 ::